muratk3n/thirdwave/en/README.md

 # Tweets

+U-oh

+"[AAPL, FB] are locked in a stand-off after Apple announced the latest version of its iOS operating system this week.
+A new feature will prompt device users to decide whether they are happy for their data to be collected by apps.
+Many are likely to say no. But user data is a large reason why Facebook's ad-based business model is so profitable"

+---

+"Giuliani: US investigators raid former Trump lawyer's home.
+The former New York mayor and lawyer to Donald Trump is being investigated for dealings with Ukraine"

+---

 "In some European countries – the UK, the Netherlands and some parts of Germany for example – the plan is to switch from the current supply of natural gas to pure hydrogen for residential markets.
 In this case our